Apply to Host!

 Please tell us where you see the following events taking place and several possible scenarios for the conference itself.
 You should include information on costs, availability and why this site/city would be appropriate for a GAS conference.

 - Prospective conference sites: such as a hotel, convention center, school or cultural center

 - Accommodations: what hotels are available in the area, price ranges and the potential for low-cost student housing

 What potential pre- and post-conference tour and special events sites are available in your region?

-What long-term affects would you hope hosting a GAS conference would have on your local glass community?
+What long-term effects would you hope hosting a GAS conference would have on your local glass community?

-What long-term affects would you hope your conference would have on GAS?
+- What long-term effects would you hope your conference would have on GAS?

 Fundraising in the host city is an important component of GAS' annual budget.
 Because of the nature of our activities, fundraising is usually done around the conference itself.
-Please be aware that each conference is expected to pay for itself, generate half of the organization's annual administrative costs, and half of the cost of the annual GASJournal.
-This usually requires raising approximately $100,000 from the conference site city itself.
-Revenue can be generated from grants, corporate support, individuals, collectors' and fundraising events, in-kind contributions, and/or other creative ideas.
+Please be aware that each conference is expected to pay for itself, generate half of the organization's annual administrative costs, and half of the cost of the annual GAS Journal.
+This usually requires raising a minimum of $150,000 from the conference site city itself in addition to in-kind contributions to support the conference activities.
+Revenue can be generated from grants, corporate support, individuals, collectors' and fundraising events, and/or other creative ideas.
 Please discuss the potential for funding from your area.

 It has been our experience that though it is a lot of work to host a GAS conference, the long-term benefit to you and your community will make it clearly worth the effort.
 GAS conferences have been known to galvanize and electrify the community of artists who come together to present their region to GAS members from around the world.
 We do not, however, underestimate the commitment needed by the local committee members.